 It will be interesting to see what happens with the future of the “Gig Economy” not only in the current Government review but after Brexit takes place.

-If you need advice on how best to deal with your company employment contracts or need advice on any employment related matters contact Beswicks on 01782 205000 or email@example.com.
+If you need advice on how best to deal with your company employment contracts or need advice on any employment-related matters contact at Beswicks Legal on 01782 205000 or email@example.com.